 I enjoy going to the beach, hanging out with friends, reading, playing with animals, and volunteering.
 I am part of the honors program at Chapman University as well as a member of an honor society called The National Society of Leadership and Success.
 I also am a proud member of Wells for Wellbeing, a club that fundraises toward the purchase of water wells that are sent to Cambodia to supply clean water.
 One of my goals before I graduate is to take a trip with the club to Cambodia to see all of the water wells in action and learn more about the Cambodian people and culture.
 I have also joined a mentoring program beginning this fall where I will be helping students at Santa Ana High School with college and scholarship applications as well as being a friend and companion that they can come to if they have any questions.

-Chapman University - BS, Accounting and Business
+Undergraduate Degree: Chapman University - Bachelor of Science, Accounting and Business

 What is your teaching philosophy?